bartonlp/site-class/README.md

 This project has several parts that can function standalone or combined.

+* SiteClass.class.php (version 3.4.4): tools for making creating a site a little easier.
+The class provides methods to help with headers, banners, footers and more.
-* Database.class.php (version 2.0.0database): provides a wrapper to the PHP *mysqli* engine.
+* Database.class.php (version 2.0.1database): provides a wrapper to the PHP *mysqli* engine.
+* dbMysqli.class.php (version 2.1.1mysqli) : (rigorously tested) This is the latest PHP version of the MySql database engine.
 * dbTables.class.php (version 1.0.0dbTables): uses the functionality of Database.class.php to make creating tables easy.
 * ErrorClass.class.php (version 2.0.0error): Error and Exception classes
-* SqlException.class.php (version 2.0.0exception): Sql exception class.
+* SqlException.class.php (version 2.0.1exception): Sql exception class.
-* SiteClass.class.php (version 3.4.3): tools for making creating a site a little easier.
-The class provides methods to help with headers, banners, footers and more.
 * defines.php (version 1.0.0defines): constants for tracker(), tracker.php, beacon.php, robots.php, sitemap.php and checktracker2.php.
 This has all of the constants
 like TRACKER_BOT, BOTS_ROBOTS etc.
-* beacon.php (version 3.0.1beacon)
+* beacon.php (version 3.0.2beacon)
-* tracker.php (version 3.0.1tracker)
+* tracker.php (version 3.0.2tracker)
-* tracker.js (version 3.0.1trackerjs)
+* tracker.js (version 3.0.2trackerjs)
-* dbMysqli.class.php (version 2.1.0mysqli) : (rigorously tested) This is the latest PHP version of the MySql database engine.
+* siteload.ph (version 1.1.11siteload)

 ## SiteClass Documentation